gregoriusgrd/restaurant-menu/README.md

 ## Notes 📌
 - The website includes a style.css file for styling.

+## Demo 🎬
+You can view the demo of this project [here](https://gregoriusgrd.github.io/restaurant-menu/).

 Check out the implementation details in both index.html and style.css!